-The Diagram Toolbox provides a palette of elements and connectors that can be selected and dropped onto the currently open diagram.
+The Diagram Toolbox pages provide a palette of elements and connectors that can be selected and dropped onto the currently open diagram.
 Doing so creates a new element or connector of the selected type within your model and displays it on the diagram where you dropped it.
-The Toolbox displays a set of elements and connectors that are commonly used with the current diagram type and this set changes as you open diagrams of different types.
+The Toolbox pages display a set of elements and connectors that are commonly used with the current diagram type; this set changes as you open diagrams of different types.